Greater Iran: Background

 An Ashrafi Coin of Nader Shah (r.
 1736–1747), reverse: "Coined on gold the word of kingdom in the world, Nader of Greater Iran and the world-conqueror king."

-Greater Iran is called Iranzamin which means "Iranland" or "The Land of Iran".
-Iranzamin was in the mythical times as opposed to the Turanzamin, "The Land of Turan", which was located in the upper part of Central Asia.
+Greater Iran is called Eranzamin which means "Iranland" or "The Land of Iran".
+Eranzamin was in the mythical times as opposed to the Turanzamin, "Turanland" or "The Land of Turan", which was located in the upper part of Central Asia.

 With Imperial Russia continuously advancing south in the course of two wars against Persia, and the treaties of Turkmenchay and Gulistan in the western frontiers, plus the unexpected death of Abbas Mirza in 1833, and the murdering of Persia's Grand Vizier (Mirza AbolQasem Qa'im Maqām), many Central Asian khanates began losing hope for any support from Persia against the Tsarist armies.
 The Russian armies occupied the Aral coast in 1849, Tashkent in 1864, Bukhara in 1867, Samarkand in 1868, and Khiva and Amudarya in 1873.